readmeio/git-format/references/Simple Pet API/Pets/randomPet.md

 ---
 title: Random Pet
-summary: This is a different endpoint in another category
+excerpt: This is a different endpoint in another category
 api:
   file: oas.json
   operationId: randomPet